Tender and delicious, these Easy Hamburger Buns are the wrapping that juicy, home-grilled burgers deserve!

 - 1 tablespoon active dry yeast

-- ¼ cup, plus a pinch of granulated sugar, divided
+- 1/4 cup + a pinch granulated sugar divided

 - 1 cup whole wheat flour